Rethinking all-weather U.S. equity portfolio design.

-The strategy seeks to provide resilient, “all-weather” exposure to U.S. equities by embedding a diversified set of risk management techniques, including: systematic equity tilts; ensemble trend following; option-based hedges for left and right tails; and a U.S. Treasury futures overlay.
+The Risk Managed U.S. Growth strategy seeks to provide resilient, “all-weather” exposure to U.S. equities by embedding a diversified set of risk management techniques, including: systematic equity tilts; ensemble trend following; option-based hedges for left and right tails; and a U.S. Treasury futures overlay.

 Realized returns in U.S. equity markets have become increasingly fat-tailed over the last two decades.
 The abnormal calm of 2017 and the chaos of March 2020 are symptoms of the same, underlying changes.

 Our white paper Liquidity Cascades explores the drivers behind this change, including central bank intervention, the rise of indexed investing, and the growth of volatility-contingent strategies.